osowski/ibm-containers-codemotion/2-docker-web-apps.md

 4. Now that your images are tagged in the correct format, you can push them to your private registry on Bluemix.
 This allows the IBM Container service to run your container images on the cloud.

+  Push your Mongo image to your Bluemix registry:
          $ docker push registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo
          The push refers to a repository [registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo] (len: 1) Sending image list